DefectDojo/django-DefectDojo/readme-docs/RELEASING.md

 - Tag the release, Build the dockers images and Push them to Docker Hub
 - Merge the changes in `master` "back into dev" to make sure `dev` is in sync again with `master`

+The steps are identical for both release types, unless specified otherwise below.

 # Creating and preparing the release branch

 ### Feature release